 Take in the views from Level 38 at 665°F, a premium steakhouse that specialises in prime cuts and sustainable seafood.
 Date night?
 Order the wagyu tomahawk, which is perfect for two.
 Feeling fancy?
 The lunch set comes with an appetiser and a main course, with a choice of one side.

 665°F, Andaz Singapore, 5 Fraser Street, Singapore 189354

 Kebabs and Curries

 Located on the seventh storey of Mustafa Shopping Centre, Kebabs and Curries is a change of scene from the bustling 24-hour mall.
 Aside from the obvious selection of, well, kebabs and curries, the restaurant will fix you up nicely with an authentic North Indian meal.
 Think chaats, biryani and a variety of naans and dips.
 Rest your legs after a Little India shopping spree or cool down on a hot day at this hidden spot.

 Kebabs and Curries, Mustafa Centre, 171 Syed Alwi Rd, #07-00, Singapore 207704

 Previously known as The Jewel Box, there are many rooftop dining options you can go for here.
-Choose from European tapas and cocktails at Dusk Restaurant and Bar, local cuisine at Good Old Days, total comfort food at Spuds & Aprons and Sky Dining On Cloud 9 for the ultimate “sky-high” dining experience in a cable car.
+Choose from European tapas and cocktails at Dusk Restaurant and Bar and Cable Car Sky Dining for the ultimate “sky-high” dining experience in a cable car.